 Jordy founded the small Belgium-based company back in 2014.
-One Cinecom’s core philosophies at is that the equipment you use doesn’t always have to be the most expensive; it just has to be reliable and suited to your workflow.
+One of Cinecom’s core philosophies at is that the equipment you use doesn’t always have to be the most expensive; it just has to be reliable and suited to your workflow.
 Cinecom focuses on educating its audience about how they can produce commercial videos on a budget through online tutorial videos as well as courses and blogs.

 After Cinecom’s initial success, Jordy has been able to expand his operations to YouTube and hire a production team to work at Cinecom, thus creating the popular YouTube channel Cinecom.net.